adobe/xmp-toolkit-rs/README.md

 [![API](https://docs.rs/xmp_toolkit/badge.svg)](https://docs.rs/xmp_toolkit)
 [![Tests](https://github.com/adobe/xmp-toolkit-rs/workflows/Tests/badge.svg)](https://github.com/adobe/xmp-toolkit-rs/actions?query=workflow%3ATests)

-This crate provides a minimal binding of the [Adobe XMP Toolkit SDK](https://github.com/adobe/XMP-Toolkit-SDK/) to Rust.
+This crate provides a binding of the [Adobe XMP Toolkit SDK](https://github.com/adobe/XMP-Toolkit-SDK/) to Rust.

+The portions of the binding that are present are believed to be well-tested and correct, but it is not (as of yet) a complete binding.

+Contributions that ...

+* extend the supported platforms (current Mac and Linux only)
-Contributions that extend the platform reach or API surface of this binding would be welcomed.
+* extend the supported API surface

+... are especially welcomed.
 Please read the [Contributing Guide](./CONTRIBUTING.md) for more information.

 ## Rust Language Support